-- A salbutamol metered dose inhaler. - Two plastic, compatible spacers - Instructions on using the inhaler and spacer. - Instructions on cleaning and storing the inhaler. - Instructions for replacing inhalers and spacers. - The manufacturer's information - A checklist, identifying inhalers by their batch number and expiry date. - A list of students with parental consent and/or individual healthcare plans permitting them to use the emergency inhaler. - A record of administration showing when the inhaler has been used.
+• A salbutamol metered dose inhaler.

+- Instructions on using the inhaler - Instructions on cleaning and storing the inhaler. - The manufacturer's information - A checklist, identifying inhalers by their batch number and expiry date. - A list of students with parental consent and/or individual healthcare plans permitting them to use the emergency inhaler is stored on SIMS. - A record of administration showing when the inhaler has been used is kept with the inhaler and recorded on MedicalTracker under the student's file.